FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: End-to-End Contact-Aware Manipulation

 \subsection{Feature Integration and Policy Learning}

-The multi-head attention module (8 heads, 512 dimensions) coordinates the central and peripheral views, enabling the policy to correlate contact details with spatial context during approach-to-manipulation transitions.
-Integration proceeds through two stages, where workspace features ($f_t^{workspace}$) combine with attended suction features, then concatenate with system state ($f_t^{state}$) to form the complete observation representation.
+The multi-head attention module (8 heads, 512 dimensions) coordinates the central and peripheral views, correlating contact details with spatial context during approach-to-manipulation transitions.
+Integration proceeds through two stages: workspace features combine with attended suction features, then concatenate with system state to form the complete observation representation.